-Jane Lilley, Maggie Ashworth and John Callcut completed a further survey in 2019.
+Jane Lilley, Maggie Ashworth, John Callcut and other volunteers completed a further survey in 2020.

 All three surveys can be seen in three columns.
-The first is from 1883, the second from 1978/9 and the third is from 2019.
+The first is from 1883, the second from 1978/9 and the third is from 2020.
 Inscriptions have disappeared and others have faded but the effect of decades of weathering can be readily seen.
-Many graves have simply vanished.
+Many graves have simply vanished or have been replaced.

 All the gravestones have been numbered and by using the index and map they can be easily located.
 All the graves that had gone in the 95 years between the first two surveys have been recorded under section X. Graves that had disappeared between the second and third surveys are just shown as blank in the third column.

 In his survey, Ridley Bax marked the memorials as either ‘rail’ or ‘headstone’.
 During much of the nineteenth century Newdigate was a very poor parish and often wooden rails were used as markers rather than a more expensive headstone.
 These of course had a limited life and by the time of the second survey they had all gone.
+Many graves were probably always unmarked.
 Also, many headstones to the west of the church were either removed or laid flat on the ground.
 These two pictures clearly illustrate this.

 All the memorials inside the church have been recorded under section Z and the war memorial under section W.

-Copies of this record have been lodged in St. Peter’s Church, the Surrey History Centre, the Society of Genealogists, the British Association for Local History and the archives of both the East Surrey and West Surrey Family History Societies.
+Copies of this record have been lodged in St. Peter’s Church, the Surrey History Centre, the Society of Genealogists and the British Association for Local History.

 © Newdigate Local History Society – 2019